-Pros: Quicker than Distel, Adjustable, Still reliable, Reliable knot on SRT (on sitback), Shorter knot than VT (for SRT)
+Pros: Quicker than Distel, adjustable but still reliable, reliable knot on SRT (on sitback), shorter knot than VT (for SRT)

 So the next knot we're going to mention is a knut (not to be confused with the Knute hitch).
 This is a really good progression on from the Distel and the Schwabisch and the reason for that is it's a fast knot but it's still reliable enough that when you sit back, so long as it's tied properly, it's not going to be too quick and too slippy like the VT.
 And this is a really good knot for SRT and moving on to the rope wrench as well.

 Similar to the Schwabisch and the Distel, this works perfectly on the hitch climber pulley and my personal favourite is 11.7 mm rope with 10 mm Armor Pruss.
 It makes for a really good reliable knot but also a fast knot for maneuvering around the tree.
 The cool thing about the Knut is climbers can make it adjustable with how fast you can go.
 This is done with the half hitch at the bottom.
 Release it to it's lowest point, so there is a lot of rope distance for slack to release these coils.
 Or if you shuffle the half hitch up to the coils, it reduces the amount of leg that the coils can release.
 For me, I always used to find the half hitch would creep but that's a really cool little adjustment for the knut.